bojigu/thoipapy/readme.rst

 **Do not use Swiss-Prot for production.** It yields roughly a quarter of ``nr``'s alignment depth:
 26 hits against 76 unique TMD homologues for ``1xioA4``, 18 against 101 for ``4hksA1``, and only 10
-survived filtering for glycophorin A. Conservation, rate4site and coevolution are the 3rd, 4th and 7th most important model features and all derive from that alignment.
+survived filtering for glycophorin A. Conservation, rate4site and coevolution rank 4th, 2nd and 6th by mean decrease in impurity, and all derive from that alignment.

 A note on database choice
 ~~~~~~~~~~~~~~~~~~~~~~~~~